 There will be 2 problem sets.
 The problem sets represent 20% of your grade (each counts 10%).
-Working through these will be good preparation for the final exam.
 Feel free to cooperate on the problem sets.
 Each person must turn in his/her own copy and write the names of collaborators at the top of the assignment.
 No late assignments will be accepted.